 For academic enrichment and the chance to network, students can complete an undergraduate research project or internship: both options allow you to pursue an individual area of interest while also gaining valuable hands-on and professional skills.
 Additional involvement opportunities include the Geography Club.

 Academic and Career Opportunities

-For academic enrichment, consider joining the Geography Undergraduate Student Advisory Committee or completing a research project or internship.
+For academic enrichment, consider completing a research project or internship.
 After graduation, students can pursue careers in cartography, hydrology, and surveying.
 You may also combine your GIS skills with other abilities and specialize in GIS-related fields: become a GIS software developer or data manager, a GIS systems analyst or administrator, or continue your studies at the graduate level to teach GIS or conduct research in the field.